Computer Science

 Is this a full-time course or can I complete it part-time?

 This is a full-time day course and cannot be completed part-time.
+The course runs from September to May.

 I have never programmed before.
 Will I be at a disadvantage?